vc4all/site/README.md

 ### Deploy

-TODO: setup hugo deploy
+After testing locally, one can deploy with:

-TODO: hook that into a make target
+hugo && rsync -avz --delete public/ deploy@136-144-205-16.colo.transip.net:/var/www/main/current/

-After running a build, testing successfully, one can deploy with
+Anyone whose key is added to deploy user can run this.

-    make deploy
+TODO: hook this into a make target

-This checks preconditions such as proper git-tags, branches, permissions and sanity checks and when met, deploys current release.
+TODO: Checks preconditions such as proper git-tags, branches, permissions and sanity checks and when met, deploys current release.